anaalta/CV/README.md

 ## Education

 #### Makers Academy (April-June 2017)

-- Curiosity and hungry passion for code
-- Independent learner and problem-solver
+Makers Academy is an intensive 12 weeks development bootcamp.
+With them, my curiosity and passion for code transformed me in a independent learner, problem-solver, a self-reliant junior developer with skills in:
 - OOP, TDD, SOLID, MVC, DDD
 - Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular.js